albertanguyen/wall-e-app.github.io/README.md

 [//]: # (- [] Enter a repository in a search bar, click "search", and see the associated issues.
 The repository should be of the format owner/repo-name, e.g. facebook/react.)

-## Optional User Stories

-THE USER CAN

-## Time Spent and Lessons Learned
-* Use React Router to quickly change between Views
-* Know basic implementation of CRUD App (Create, Read, Update, Delete).
-* Set up basic server on your own computer (using json-server)
-* Use of Fake Data to use as a demo for your App Model.
-* Exclusive route and nested route

 ## Describe any challenges encountered while building the app.
 * <a href="https://stackoverflow.com/questions/45148532/cant-install-react-transition-group#45148963">react-router-dom corruption</a>